pperez123/fandor_backend/README.md

 One of the attributes returned with the film properties set is "average_rating".
-This value is computed by taking the average of all user ratings in the film_ratings table for a particular film.
+This value is computed by taking the average of all user ratings in the film_ratings table for a film.
 API to set a rating is described later in this documentation.

 An empty array will be returned for no results.